Saint-Domingue: Commissioner Sonthonax

 during the French Revolution, and closely associated with the Société des amis des Noirs (Friends of the Blacks Society).
 His official title was Civil Commissioner.
 Within a year of his appointment, his powers were considerably expanded by the Committee of Public Safety.

 Sonthonax believed that all of Saint-Domingue's whites were Bourbon royalist or rebel separatist conservatives attached to independence or joining Spain.
-He stripped away all of the military power of the white St. Dominicans, and by doing so, he alienated them from the Republican government.
+He stripped away all of the military power of white Creoles, and by doing so, he alienated them from the Republican government.
 Meaning to radicalize slaves to the Republican cause, Sonthonax wrote:

-Many gens de couleur, the affranchis (ex-slaves) and Dominican Creole residents of the colony whose rights were restored by the French National Convention as part of the decree of 15 May 1792, asserted that they could form the military backbone of Republican Saint-Domingue; Sonthonax rejected this view as outdated in the wake of the August 1791 slave uprising.
+Many gens de couleur, the affranchis (ex-slaves) and Creole residents of the colony whose rights were restored by the French National Convention as part of the decree of 15 May 1792, asserted that they could form the military backbone of Republican Saint-Domingue; Sonthonax rejected this view as outdated in the wake of the August 1791 slave uprising.
 He believed that Saint-Domingue would need slave soldiers among the ranks of the colonial army if it was to survive.
 Sonthonax abolished slavery in Saint-Domingue with an emancipation proclamation; some of his critics allege that he ended slavery to maintain his own power.

 Louverture worked together with Sonthonax for a few years, but he ultimately forced Sonthonax out of his position in 1795, and became the sole ruler of northern Saint-Domingue.